kalenaluika/Lifebyte/README.md

 We are a Microsoft Authorized Refurbisher.

-We are staffed entirely by volunteers.
+We are staffed entirely by volunteers just like you.

 Current Work
 -------------